wachisai/RAG-POLM-System/README.md

 Contributions are welcome!
 Please fork the repository and submit pull requests with your enhancements.
 For major changes, open an issue first to discuss what you would like to change.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the APACHE License - see the LICENSE file for details.